-Two-step authentication/verification has seen considerable popularity as a means of securing an account.
+Two-step authentication has been popular as a means of securing an account.
 To help you boost the protections surrounding your Microsoft account, we’re offering a few tips on how to use two-step verification, as Microsoft refers to it.

 What is Two-Step Verification?

-This security measure compounds the traditional password with a second proof of identity, which Microsoft calls the user’s security info.
-Microsoft’s approach is to reach out to the user each time a device is used to access the account that hasn’t yet been designated as a trusted device.
-Via a phone call, email, or an authenticator application, two-step verification asks the user to confirm that yes, the current attempt to access the account is legitimate.
+This security measure combines the traditional password with a second proof of identity, which Microsoft calls the user’s security info.
+Microsoft’s approach is to reach out to the user each time a device is used to access an account that hasn’t yet been set as a trusted device.
+Via a phone call, email, or an authenticator application, two-step verification asks the user to confirm that the current attempt to access the account is legitimate.

-The process to activate two-step verification is simple:
+The process to activate two-step authentication is simple:

 - Access More security options